bevyengine/bevy-website/content/learn/book/ecs/ecs-magic/_index.md

 3. How are systems called by the main game loop?
 4. How does each system actually *get* its data?

-Let's pull back the curtain, and take a look at the inner mechanisms and low-level APIs of {{rust_mod(crate = "bevy_ecs")}} to answer these questions, one at a time.
 **This page is *completely* optional; if you just want to make cool things, embrace the magic and skip this page!**

+Now, let's pull back the curtain, and take a look at the inner mechanisms and low-level APIs of {{rust_mod(crate = "bevy_ecs")}} to answer these questions, one at a time.

 ### Adding functions as systems